 Waterfalls Park in Newland

 Nearby (11 miles from Elk River Falls) is a beautiful roadside waterfall in Newland.
 The Waterfalls Park is maintained by the volunteer fire department.
-It's located on NC Highway 194 right across the street from the Dollar General!
-Several cascades total about 50 feet in height.
+Several cascades total about 50 ft. in height.
 You can take a trail on the left up by the waterfall for a better view of the upper falls.
-You see the waterfall from the road, so you cannot miss it.
-There's a small parking area and there is no admission fee.
+Read more.